RAIC Syllabus Components

 - Coversheet (click here for the form) containing the student’s typed description of the intent (not to exceed the space of the page), concept, process & resolution to the assignment(s) of the studio, followed by:

-- Assignment(s) Outline issued by Coordinator or Instructor / Mentor;
+- Assignment(s) Outline issued by the Coordinator or Instructor / Mentor;

 - Drawings & photographs of models.
 Ensure all images, text, and graphics are CLEAR.
 Illegible submissions will not be accepted.